Menu

 • possible loss of insurance in case of a collision

-Provincial laws, in addition to the Criminal Code, deal with drunk and drugged driving and allow for the suspension of driving privileges, vehicle impoundment, and more.
+Provincial laws, in addition to the Criminal Code, deal with drunk and drugged driving.
+They allow for the suspension of driving privileges, vehicle impoundment, and more.

 Criminal Drunk or Drugged Driving Offences